-Web-based experiential data: A secure web-based tool will be developed for electronic data capture of responses to patient, relative and staff survey instruments for each unit.
-These will be accessible directly by respondents from the AMU and the ICU using a Trust- and Unit-specific web-link, with results reported to each centre in real time as responses are received.
-We will develop an optical character recognition tool for encoding paper-based questionnaires where these are preferred by patient or family respondents.
+Data Processing: We will develop an optical character recognition tool for encoding paper-based questionnaires.
 Distribution techniques are described in Workstream 2, including denominator data.
 Survey results will be collated centrally, and reports issued to each centre 'in real time' as responses are received.
 Local data will be owned by each Trust.
-The following survey instruments will be distributed:
+The following survey instruments have been used to develop that patient and relative experience survey to be distributed:

-- Family satisfaction survey (continuously distributed) - Patient Friends and Family 'test' (continuously distributed) - NHS In-patient survey generic questions (continuous) - Staff Friends and Family 'test' (annual) - NHS Staff survey (annual)
+- Family satisfaction survey (continuously distributed) - Patient Friends and Family 'test' (continuously distributed) - NHS In-patient survey generic questions (continuous) - Picker Patient Experience -15 Questionnaire (PPE-15)